-We opened 200, 190, and 210 net, new stores in 2018, 2017 and 2016, respectively, and acquired 48 Bond stores in 2016.
-After the close of business on December 31, 2018, we acquired the 33 Bennett stores that were not included in our 2018 store count and were not operated by the Company in 2018.
-We plan to open 200 to 210 net, new stores in 2019.
-The current costs associated with the opening of a new store, including the cost of land acquisition, building improvements, fixtures, vehicles, net inventory investment and computer equipment, are estimated to average approximately \$1.6 million to \$1.8 million; however, such costs may be significantly reduced where we lease, rather than purchase, the store site.
+We opened 200, 200, and 190 net, new domestic stores in 2019, 2018 and 2017, respectively.
+In addition, on January 1, 2019, we began operating 33 acquired Bennett stores, and during the year ended December 31, 2019, we merged 13 of these acquired Bennett stores into existing O'Reilly locations and rebranded the remaining 20 Bennett stores as O'Reilly stores.
+After the close of business on November 29, 2019, we acquired 21 stores from Mayasa.
+We plan to open approximately 180 net, new domestic stores in 2020.
+The current costs associated with the opening of a new store, including the cost of land acquisition, building improvements, fixtures, vehicles, net inventory investment and computer equipment, are estimated to average approximately \$1.5 million to \$1.8 million; however, such costs may be significantly reduced where we lease, rather than purchase, the store site.

-Financing activities.
+Financing activities: